moneil/DSKTool/README.md

 Prerequisiites:

 You ***must*** have registered an application in your Developer Portal ([https://developer.blackboard.com](https://developer.blackboard.com)) account and added it to your Learn instance.
-Instructions for how to do this may be found on the [Blackboard Help site](https://help.blackboard.com)

 NOTE: Make certain to store your Key and Secret as those will be required when you install the application.

+### Learn
+1. On your Learn instance create a user 'dsktooluser' and assign them a low, to no, privileged Institution role - I used "staff" - you may create a specific role if you choose.
+Do not assign a System Role.
+2. Navigate to the System Admin page and select the REST API Integrations link.
+3. Enter your Application Id into the Application Id field.
+2. Set the REST integration user to your 'dsktooluser'.
+1. Set Available to 'Yes'.
+1. Set End User Access to 'Yes'
+1. Set Authorized To Act As User to 'Service Default'.
+2. Click Submit.

+Learn is now ready proceed with the below Docker or Hosted installation.

 ### Docker
+Docker is likely the easiest installation at this time as it does not require any understanding of Python.

 1. Install Docker Desktop : [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
 1. Download the above <a id="raw-url" href="https://raw.githubusercontent.com/moneil/DSKTool/master/docker-compose.yaml" download> docker-compose.yaml </a> file to a directory of your choosing